pannaf/valkyrie/README.md

 Exactly what I wanted 🙃

 ### Annotating Exercises with Attributes
+To get the final list of exercises that V could use in workout planning, I took a few additional Human-in-the-loop steps:

-Given the list of 1389 exercises curated with NeMo Curator, I collaborated with ChatGPT to fill out an initial pass at the following set of attributes for each exercise: `"Exercise Name","Exercise Type","Target Muscle Groups","Movement Pattern","Exercise Difficulty/Intensity","Equipment Required","Exercise Form and Technique","Duration and Repetitions","Exercise Modifications and Variations","Safety Considerations","Primary Goals","Exercise Dynamics","Rest Periods","Exercise Sequence"`.
-I then had two exercise domain experts take a pass through the exercises and attributes, correcting any mistakes.
-This formed my final list of exercises from which V could draw for workout plans.
+1. Collaborated with ChatGPT to fill out an initial pass at annotating each of the ~1400 exercises with the following attributes: `"Exercise Name","Exercise Type","Target Muscle Groups","Movement Pattern","Exercise Difficulty/Intensity","Equipment Required","Exercise Form and Technique","Duration and Repetitions","Exercise Modifications and Variations","Safety Considerations","Primary Goals","Exercise Dynamics","Rest Periods","Exercise Sequence"`
+2. Collaborated with a NASM-certified exercise domain expert to correct any mistakes from ChatGPTs initial attributes.

+The attributes are needed to provide the sufficient context needed for V to select appropriate exercises for a user, based on their fitness level and preferences.